swissclubto/swissclubto.github.io/_events/2024-07-28-national-day.md

 redirect_from: /nd2024/
 ---

-:information_source: We're looking for volunteers to support the event!
-You get lunch and a (non-alcoholic) drink.
-If you're in high school, we can give you a confirmation for your community involvement hours.
-Register [here][volunteers]!
-{: .notice--info}

 Come celebrate Switzerland's 733rd birthday with the Swiss Club Toronto!
 There will be music, games, food and drink, our famous raffle, and an occasion to reconnect with Swiss friends from near and far!